polanco-jaime/polanco-jaime.github.io/_pages/ideas.md

 ### Collaboration

 I am actively looking for collaborators across these research areas.
-If you are interested in any of these projects or have complementary expertise, please reach out at <code>jaime.polancojimenez@kuleuven.be</code>.
+If you are interested in any of these projects or have complementary expertise, please reach out at <code>P.Jimenez1@lse.ac.uk</code> or <code>jaime.polancojimenez@kuleuven.be</code>.

 ---